 - 1 tsp. ground cloves

 - clove essential oil & cinnamon and ginger essential oils

 Mix together the water and goat milk.
 Then make your lye solution by adding the lye into the mixture of water and goat milk.
 Because adding lye causes the temperature to rise quickly, to prevent the milk from scalding, mix them together over a pan of ice and water.
 I also froze the goat milk, just to be sure, but if you are careful about mixing over ice, that shouldn't be necessary.
 Your solution will probably turn slightly orange-yellow; that is a normal reaction of goat milk and lye.

 Once your solution is thoroughly mixed, allow it to rest while you get together your other ingredients.
 We want the heating and cooling process to complete before adding the lye solution into the oils.

 Mix together your almond, coconut, and olive oil in a large bowl.
-If you don't have almond oil, you can substitute it for 100g of one of the other oils.

 Prepare your molds by oiling them.
 You don't need to use professional soap molds.
 My favorite mold is a silicone loaf pan, but I have also successfully used plastic food containers.